monasuresh/habit-tracker/README.md

 The application will be running at http://localhost:3000.

+5. Database:

+The dumb of the mongodb database can be found in the dump folder.
+You may use this to seed the database by running mongorestore /dump under the project directory.

 ## Usage
 After starting the server, navigate to http://localhost:3000 on your web browser to access the Habit Tracker application.
 Register for a new account or log in to start tracking your habits.